JesseDev3/RHEL9/README.md

 - Personal preferences:
 - Certain bookmarks for certain browsers
 - Setting up shared directories to avoid redundant filepaths (VS Code) and downloads
-- e.g.- setting up default directories for saving or accessing files (or similar) in onedrive.
+- e.g.- setting up default directories for saving or accessing files in onedrive.
 Enterprise will use knowledge services such as Sharepoint for filesharing and real-time team colaboration
 - clean up after install
 - Organization is key!